Know the official Bureau of Meteorology flood warning products

-When flash flooding is likely, leaving low-lying homes and businesses (evacuation) well before flash flooding begins is the best action to take, but only if it is safe to do so .
+When flash flooding is likely, it is best to evacuate low-lying homes and businesses well before flash flooding begins, but only if it is safe to do so.
 If you are trapped by rising floodwater, seek refuge in the highest part of a sturdy building.
 Stay there and call '000' (triple zero) if you need rescue.

 Severe Thunderstorm Warnings

 The Bureau of Meteorology issues Severe Thunderstorm Warnings whenever severe thunderstorms are occurring in an area or are expected to develop or move into the area during the next few hours.
 The warnings describe the area under threat and the particular hazards likely to be associated with the thunderstorms including flash flooding.

 The Bureau of Meteorology issues Severe Weather Warnings whenever severe weather is occurring in an area or is expected to develop or move into an area.
 The warnings describe the area under threat and the expected hazards.
 Warnings are issued with varying lead-times, depending on the weather situation, and range from just an hour or two up to about 24 hours.

 - Sustained winds of gale force (63 km/h) or more

 - Wind gusts of 90 km/h or more